 4. Body Gua Sha

 Gua sha is a form of massage with roots in Traditional Chinese Medicine.
 This form of massage uses a smooth tool, usually made of stone, to perform gentle massage.
-Gua sha was used to heal a wide variety of aliments in ancient China.
+Gua sha was used to heal a wide variety of ailments in ancient China.

 Gua sha is meant to be performed with a light touch and is thought to work on the lymph system to move stagnant fluid.
 Because gua sha uses a tool to create gentle friction across the surface of the skin, gua sha may also stimulate collagen production.
+Try out this time-honored practice with Frownies Rose Quartz Gua Sha

-Check out this tutorial video from Wilding on how to perform body gua sha for neck lines.
+To specifically target neck wrinkles, check out this tutorial video from Wilding on how to perform body gua sha for neck lines.

 5. Facial Cupping

+Similar to body gua sha, facial cupping uses tools across the skin's surface.
+Facial cupping is thought to improve circulation and stimulate collagen production as a treatment for neck wrinkles.
+Cups used for facial cupping are much smaller than cups used in other areas of the body.
+These smaller cups are better able to contour to the shape of the face and neck.
 Smaller cups are also safer to use on crepey skin on the neck.
-While facial cupping does require a slight suctioning effect that may produce temporary redness to the treated area, facial cupping should not cause bruising or damage to loose neck skin.
+While facial cupping does require a slight suctioning effect that may produce temporary redness to the treated area, facial cupping should not cause bruising or damage to neck skin.

 1 comment